jllodra/ncdump-json/README.md

 Installation:

 * Download latest tag, unzip.
-* Install cmake and libnetcdf-dev
+* Install cmake, libnetcdf-dev and pkg-config
 * cd ncdump-json directory
 * $cmake .
 * $make (you might get some warnings, it is ok).